A Rough Guide to the South of France : Top Things to Do in Cannes

 The Sands of Cannes Run Low

-The Hollywood jet-set love to have the common folk in their cinema seats with the cash tills ringing but here in Cannes they tend to keep their distance, luxuriating on the private beaches with sun-lounger service available from waiters and waitresses.
+But whereas the Hollywood jet-set love to have the common folk in their cinema seats with the cash tills ringing, here in Cannes they tend to keep their distance, luxuriating on the private beaches with sun-lounger service available from waiters and waitresses.

 The movie fans who got them there need to cram into the tiny public beaches with hardly enough sand to fill an egg-timer.
-At most beaches a half-decent Olympic long jumper could probably make an easy hop, skip and a jump from the road right into the water.
+At most places along the shore a half-decent Olympic long jumper could probably make an easy hop, skip and a jump from the road right into the water.